pillopk/tablefactory/docs/docs-directive-modal.md

 ###additionals
 (Array of Object) Objects array of type { field:'', width:'' } to show additional column in the table modal.
-Property 'field' is the property name of itams array, 'width' is the width of the column, in css string.
+Property 'field' is the property name of items array, 'width' is the width of the column, in css string.

 ###ng-model